kelseyde/calvin-chess-engine/README.md

 The neural network was trained using the excellent [bullet](https://github.com/jw1912/bullet) trainer on a dataset of 1.2 billion positions taken from the [Leela dataset](https://www.kaggle.com/datasets/linrock/t77dec2021-t78janfeb2022-t80apr2022), that I re-scored using Calvin's own search and evaluation.

-## Special Thanks To...
+## Credits

-- The [Chess Programming Wiki](https://www.chessprogramming.org) - A brilliant resource for all chess engine programmers, this wiki has been my go-to reference for every new topic.
-- The kind folks in the Engine Programming Discord server, who were very helpful for answering my various questions related to NNUE implementation.
-- The [TalkChess forums](https://talkchess.com/) - The home for chess engine geeks to talk about geeky chess engine stuff.
+I am hugely grateful to the many people who have shared their knowledge and resources with me throughout Calvin's development.
+Without them, Calvin would be nowhere near the level it is at today.
+To name just a few people, places and things that I am thankful for:

+- The Engine Programming and Stockfish Discord servers, both amazing resources for chess engine knowledge and full of patient, helpful people.
+- Jamie Whiting, the author of [bullet](https://github.com/jw1912/bullet), an incredible tool for training NNUEs among other things, which I have used to train all of Calvin's neural networks.
+- The [Chess Programming Wiki](https://www.chessprogramming.org) and [TalkChess forums](https://talkchess.com/), both a huge help in the early days of Calvin's development.
-- Other engines - I have drawn inspiration from countless others' engines, including but not limited to: [Chess Coding Adventure](https://github.com/SebLague/Chess-Coding-Adventure) (whose Youtube video inspired me to write my own engine); [Stockfish](https://github.com/official-stockfish/Stockfish) (the queen of all engines); [Leorik](https://github.com/lithander/Leorik) (whose author keeps an excellent devlog on the TalkChess forum); [Lynx](https://github.com/lynx-chess/Lynx) (my frequent Lichess rival); [Rustic](https://github.com/mvanthoor/rustic), [Simbelyne](https://github.com/sroelants/simbelmyne) and [Mantissa](https://github.com/jtheardw/mantissa) (who taught me that Rust is Cool); and many others.
+- Other engines - I have drawn inspiration from countless others' engines, including but not limited to: [Chess Coding Adventure](https://github.com/SebLague/Chess-Coding-Adventure) (whose Youtube video inspired me to write my own engine); [Stockfish](https://github.com/official-stockfish/Stockfish) (the queen of all engines); [Leorik](https://github.com/lithander/Leorik) (whose author keeps an excellent devlog on the TalkChess forum); [Lynx](https://github.com/lynx-chess/Lynx); [Simbelyne](https://github.com/sroelants/simbelmyne); [Stormphrax](https://github.com/Ciekce/Stormphrax); [Viridithas](https://github.com/cosmobobak/viridithas), and many more.

-If you would like to contribute, or just talk about chess/chess programming, get in touch!
+If you would like to contribute to Calvin, or just talk about chess/chess programming, get in touch!

 [release-badge]: https://img.shields.io/github/v/release/kelseyde/calvin-chess-engine?style=for-the-badge&color=FF5757
 [release-link]: https://github.com/kelseyde/calvin-chess-engine/releases/latest